 If you placed a bunch of conducting particles into a non-conductive liquid or gel and then exposed them to an electric field between two terminals, they should spontaneously organize themselves to bridge the divide.
 I hit the college research library to see if I could find anybody doing it.
 I discovered a whole scientific field, called dielectrophoresis (DEP), and study after study showing that what I was thinking was clearly possible.
 Everybody was looking at the DEP force as a mechanism to manipulate small particles but nobody was looking at ways to build functional electronic synapses.
 Only a few years later, papers like this started to be published:

 Let me dwell on this idea a bit, because it is important.
 The more you look at the natural world the more you realize that there is something going on.
 Something that people rarely talk about, but nonetheless drives into the heart of how everything works.
 Nature is organizing itself to dissipate energy.
 For example, the human economy is a massive self-organizing energy-dissipating machine, sucking fossil fuels out of the ground and channeling the energy into the construction of all sorts of gizmos and gadgets.
-The structure that we see around us, both human and non-human made, is there because free energy is being dissipated and work in being done.
-Rather than everything decaying away according the the second law of Thermodynamics we see self-organized structure everywhere, and this structure is the result of energy dissipating pathways.
+The structure that we see around us, both human and non-human made, is there because free energy is being dissipated and work is being done.
+Rather than everything decaying away according the the Second Law of Thermodynamics we see self-organized structure everywhere, and this structure is the result of energy dissipating pathways.
 Or, to be more direct, it is energy dissipation pathways.
-It is incredible if you think about it, and the fact that Nature will self-organize a wire from independent particles if a voltage (a potential energy difference) is present gets to the heart of what self-organization actually is.
+It is incredible if you think about it, and the fact that Nature will self-organize a wire from independent particles if a voltage (a potential energy difference) is present gets to the heart of what self-organization actually is: matter configuring itself to dissipate free energy.

 The driving physical engine to a learning processor is structural reconfiguration.
 Adaptation is not computed.
 Rather, physical circuits actually move and adapt in response to potential energy gradients.
 This is what makes the learning processor powerful.
 By reducing adaptation to a physical process we no longer have to compute it–we get it for free as a by-product of physics.
 Memory and processing merge, voltages and clock-rates drop and power efficiencies explode.
 AHaH Computing is about understanding how to build circuits that adapt or learn to solve your problems and, as a result, dissipate more energy ‘as a reward’.
 The path to maximal energy dissipation is the path that solves your problem, and the result is that Nature self-organizes to solve your problem.